WeblateOrg/weblate/docs/admin/auth.rst

 project.

 To allow access to this project, you have to add the privilege to do so either directly to given user or group of users in Django admin interface.
+Or using user management on project page as described in :ref:`manage-acl`.

 .. seealso:: https://docs.djangoproject.com/en/1.6/topics/auth/default/#auth-admin